Cost to Paint a House (Exterior)

 Before the Job Starts

-- Preparing the Exterior — The exterior needs to be prepped by removing any existing flaking paint and washing down all of the walls to remove dirt and debris.
-Consider making any necessary repairs to the walls during the preparation stages, as they will be much more difficult to repair once they have been painted.
+- Preparing the Exterior — Your property's exterior will be prepped by removing any existing flaking paint and washing down all of the walls to remove dirt and debris.
+If needed, re-pointing will take place.

 During the Job